amalshafernando/XTTSv2-Finetuning-for-New-Languages/Readme.md

 This guide provides instructions for finetuning XTTSv2 on a new language, using Vietnamese (`vi`) as an example.

-[UPDATE] A finetuned model for Vietnamese is now available at [anhnh2002/vnTTS](https://huggingface.co/anhnh2002/vnTTS) on Hugging Face

 ## Table of Contents